 Let’s understand each audit report opinion types with an example:

 #1 – Clean Report

-This is the most common type of audit report opinion given by the auditors and is always expected by the auditee.
-In this type of audit report, the opinion given by the auditor will be Unqualified, without any kind of adverse comments or any kind of disclaimer about any clauses or process.
+It is the most common type of opinion given by the auditors and always expected by the auditee.
+In this type of audit report, the advice given by the auditor will be Unqualified, without any kind of adverse comments or any sort of disclaimer about any clauses or process.
 As per auditor, by this report, they are satisfied with the company’s performance and finding the functions of the company in sync with governance and applicable statute.

 Example: HSBC Bank-Calendar Year 2018- Unqualified/Clean Audit Report

 In our opinion, HSBC (“The Company”) Group financial statements and parent company financial statements:

 - Gives a true and fair view of the state of the company’s affairs on 31st Dec 2018 and of the company’s profit and cash flows for the yearCash Flows For The YearCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. then ended;

 - Have been prepared in accordance with the requirements of the Companies Act 2006, and complying requirements of the Group financial statements, Article 4 of the IAS Regulation; and

 - Have been properly prepared in accordance with UK GAAP and IFRSs as adopted by the European Union.